Call Button

 Common symptoms experienced by Cervicogenic Headache patients

 Due to the nature of cervicogenic headaches, patients symptoms are predominantly one sided with mild to moderate intensity of pain that is localised to the neck and can refer into the head and face.
 With Cervicogenic headaches, the pain occurs due to another condition stimulating the pain-sensitive nerves of the head.
 This condition refers to a dysfunction along the cervical joints of the neck.
+Cervicogenic headaches may resemble occipital neuralgia, a condition that causes localised pain and neurological abnormalities at the back of the head.

-Those suffering from cervicogenic headaches may experience:
+Those suffering from cervicogenic headaches may experience frequent symptoms such as:

-one sided dull ache, pulsating or sharp pain along the side and forehead
+• One sided dull ache, pulsating or sharp pain along the side and forehead

-pain along the eye
+• Pain along the eye

-ringing in ears (tinnitus)
+• Ringing in ears (tinnitus)

-neck stiffness with loss of neck range of motion
+• Neck strain/ muscle tension with loss of neck range of motion

-lack of concentration
+• Lack of concentration

-a feeling of dizziness
+• A feeling of dizziness

-nausea with or without vomiting
+• Nausea with or without vomiting

 Chronic Daily Headache - Sydney Headache & Migraine Clinic